zaproxy/zap-api-docs/source/includes/welcome.md

 response formats return the same information, just in a different format.
 Based on the use case, choose the appropriate format.
 For example, to generate easily readable reports use the HTML format and use XML/JSON based response to parse the results quickly.

-The following shows the API URL format of ZAP:
+The following example shows the API URL format of ZAP:

 `http://zap/<format>/<component>/<operation>/<operation name>[/?<parameters>]`

 The format can be either `JSON`, `XML` or `HTML`.
 The operation can be either `view` or `action` or `other`.
-The `view` operation is used to return information and the `action` is used to control the ZAP.
-For example, view can be used to generated reports or retrive results and action can be used to start or stop the Spider.
+The `view` operation is used to return information and the `action` is used to control ZAP.
+For example, `views` can be used to generated reports or retrieve results and
+`action` can be used to start or stop the Spider.
 The components, operation names and parameters can all be discovered by browsing the [API Catalogue](#api_catalogue).

 ### Access the API

 The REST API can be accessed directly or via one of the [client implementations](#client_sdk) detailed below.
-If you are running the ZAP desktop interface then, a simple web UI is also available which allows to explore and use the APIs.
-This web UI is available via the URL ([http://zap/](http://zap/)) when you are proxying via ZAP, or via the host and port ZAP is listening on, e.g. [http://localhost:8080/](http://localhost:8080/).
+A simple web UI is also available to explore and use the APIs via the browser.
+This web UI can be accessed via [http://zap/](http://zap/) when you are proxying through ZAP, or via the host and port ZAP is listening on, e.g. [http://localhost:8080/](http://localhost:8080/).

 ![zap_api_ui](../images/zap_api_ui.png)

 By default only the machine ZAP is running on is able to access the APIs.
-You can allow other machines, that are able to use ZAP as a proxy, access to the API.
+You can [allow other machines](https://github.com/zaproxy/zaproxy/wiki/FAQremote), that are able to use ZAP as a proxy, access to the API.

 ### Client SDKs

-ZAP provides official clients for Python, Java, and Node JS.
-Visit the following link to download the [official SDKs](https://github.com/zaproxy/zaproxy/wiki/ApiDetails).
+ZAP provides official clients for many languages such as Python, Java, NodeJS, and .Net.
+Visit the following link to view and to download all supported [SDKs](https://github.com/zaproxy/zaproxy/wiki/ApiDetails).

 ## Quick Setup Guide